r4v3nz/CSVulture/README.md

 ## Features

-- Load a CSV file and display its columns.
+- Load a massive CSV file and display its columns.
 - Select columns to save to a new CSV file.
 - Rename selected columns.
-- Validate new column names to ensure they are not empty, do not contain invalid characters, and are unique.

 ## Requirements